 The resulting bark is a nutritional power house that is a sweet-tooth satisfier, an afternoon-energy booster, and a sneaky route to more protein and magnesium.
 And a perfect recipe with potential.
 For instance you can add more things like quinoa, dried fruit or flaxseed or chia.

 And it is probably gluten-free, depending on the nut butter you use, and fits other diet options as well.

 Choose A Quality Brand of Chocolate

-Typically quality dark chocolate has only a few ingredients, including at least 70% cacao, cacao butter, vanilla and a bit of organic raw cane sugar or other plant-based sweetener.
+Typically quality chocolate has only a few ingredients, including at least 70% cacao, cacao butter, vanilla and a bit of organic raw cane sugar or other plant-based sweetener.
 You don't want to see the sugar listed first as that means that is the ingredient in highest quantity.
 Instead, you want cacao or cocoa listed first.

 It is also best to not see lecithin, milk or artificial flavorings in the list.
 Some of my favorite brands include Theo, Enjoylife, Chocolove, HU, Evolved Chocolate and more.

 For more detail on quality dark chocolate, read here.

 Quality dark chocolate provides energy, mood-boosting and hard-to-find magnesium, and cognitive support.
 But its biggest benefit is its amazing range of antioxidants.
 This study shows dark chocolate scored higher in antioxidants than any other food tested, including blueberries.

-This dark chocolate bark is made creamier with vegan "nutella".
+This dark chocolate bark is made creamier with nut butter or a vegan "nutella".
 You probably know that is a chocolate version of hazelnut butter.
 You can either buy it or make it using my homemade vegan nutella recipe.

-My homemade recipe is super fast because it uses hazelnut flour instead of going through the time-consuming method of roasting and peeling hazelnuts.
+My homemade nutella recipe is super fast because it uses hazelnut flour instead of going through the time-consuming method of roasting and peeling hazelnuts.

 However, if you don't have time to make your own healthy nutella, you can buy it - it is not easy to find a gluten-free and vegan brand but Justin's is a pretty good one.